azzamshaikh/RBE_550_Mobile_Taxi_Robot_Motion_Planning_Project/README.md

 # RBE 550: Waste Taxi Mobile Robot Motion Planning Project

 This repository contains the code developed for the RBE 550 group project.
-The project focuses on the development of robot motion planning algorithms for mobile robot to taxi waste in a warehouse.
+The project focuses on the development of motion planning algorithms for a mobile robot to taxi waste in a warehouse.

 A full write up of the project is available in the `docs` folder.